Adv-R-Programming/Adv-R-Reader/content/class_worksheets/14_parallel/_index.en.md

 ## Setting a Parallel Plan

-To prepare for running out first bit of code in parallel, we need to understand the specs of your machine a bit better.
+To prepare for running our first bit of code in parallel, we need to understand the specs of your machine a bit better.
 It is completely possible to crash your computer if you ask it to run too much code at once.
 One of the most common culprits of this is asking your computer to